Irreducible characters and bitrace for the $q$-rook monoid: Irreducible characters

 \subsection{Compact formulae for hook and two-row types}

-For a Young diagram $\la$, the {\it hook-length} of $\la$ at $(i,j)\in\la$ is defined as $h_{i,j}=\la_i+\la^{'}_j-i-j+1.$ In this subsection, we will consider character formulae for special cases based on the new iterative formula derived in the previous subsection.
+In this subsection, we will consider character formulae for special cases based on the new iterative formula derived in the previous subsection.
 We first consider the following simple cases. \begin{prop} Let $\la\vdash m$, $\mu\vdash n$ and $m\leq n$,

 summed over partitions $\nu$ such that $|\nu|\leq|\mu^{[1]}|$ and $\la/\nu$ is a GBS with $0\leq|\la/\nu|\leq \mu_1$. \end{prop} \begin{proof} \eqref{e:second} and \eqref{e:fouth} are immediate results of \eqref{e:ite} and \eqref{e:M-N} respectively.
 For \eqref{e:first}, we have $\chi^{\la}_{(1^n)}(q)=\langle \frac{q^n}{(q-1)^n}\hat{q}_{(1^n)}(q^{-1}), s_{\la} \rangle=\langle (p_1+1)^n, s_{\la} \rangle=\binom{n}{m}\langle p_1^m, s_{\la} \rangle=\binom{n}{m}\frac{m!}{\prod h_{ij}}$, in which the last identity follows from the well-known hook formula of the symmetric group $\mathfrak{S}_n$ \cite{Sag}.
 For \eqref{e:third}, one has